Oxford University Lightweight Rowing Club: Membership and racing

-The Blue Boat crew have the right to wear a distinctive uniform.
-This includes a cream cable sweater with two blue stripes around the neck and the club insignia embroidered in the centre of the chest.
-As a full blue sport, they also wear an Oxford blue blazer with the club insignia on the chest pocket.
+The Blue Boat crew had the right to wear a distinctive uniform.
+With lightweight rowing a full blue sport at Oxford, they wore an Oxford blue blazer with the club insignia on the chest pocket.
 Previously a half-blue sport, this replaced a blue and white striped blazer with OULRC embroidery or a blue blazer with white piping and embroidery worn in the early years of the club.
-Nephthys members wear a white blazer with blue piping, with crossed blades and the word Nephthys on the chest pocket.
+Nephthys members wore a white blazer with blue piping, with crossed blades and the word Nephthys on the chest pocket.

 Organisation and history

 The first Lightweight Boat Race was in 1975, and the first lightweight crew originally raced under the auspices of Oxford University Boat Club.
 OULRC was formed soon after.
-The management of the club is in the hands of an elected committee composed of students, although the day-to-day running is mainly in the hands of the president, who is elected by Blue Boat and Nephthys members each year.
-Like all Oxford University clubs, it also has a senior member, who is a university don.
+The management of the club was in the hands of an elected committee composed of students, although the day-to-day running was mainly in the hands of the president, who was elected by Blue Boat and Nephthys members each year.
+Like all Oxford University clubs, it also had a senior member, who is a university don.

-Along with OUBC, OUWBC, and OUWLRC, OULRC is part of Oxford University Rowing Clubs which is the body that oversees all college rowing in Oxford.
+Along with OUBC, OUWBC, and OUWLRC, OULRC was part of Oxford University Rowing Clubs which is the body that oversees all college rowing in Oxford.